hylang/hy/docs/tutorial.rst

     (wc (grep (cat "/usr/share/dict/words") "-E" "^hy") "-l")

-Much more readable, no!
+Much more readable, no?
 Use the threading macro!

 TODO